A Tight-binding Approach for Computing Subwavelength Guided Modes in Crystals with Line Defects

 where the regions $ D_{+,t} $ and $ D_{-,t} $ are given by

 From \cite{Ammari2020b}, we know that this structure has a nontrivial topological invariant.
 Therefore, topologically protected interface frequency bands can occur.

 In this subsection, we directly compute the eigenvalues corresponding to the truncated capacitance matrix $\widehat{\mathbf{C}}^{\alpha}_t$.
 In \Cref{fig:TopoEigValue}, we plot the corresponding spectrum of $\widehat{\mathbf{C}}^{\alpha}_{t}$ of the domain $D_t$, with pseudo-modes removed.
-The corresponding interface mode is labeled in larger red dots.
+The corresponding interface mode is marked by larger red dots.
 We can see that an interface frequency band occurs.
 Nevertheless, it overlaps with the lowest passing band of the structure.

-These results demonstrate that the interface frequency band can be well captured by the tight-binding approximation of the capacitance matrix.
+These results demonstrate that the interface frequency band can be well captured by the nearest-neighbor approximation of the capacitance matrix.